fredrikaverpil/creosote/README.md

 The goal would be to be able to run this tool in CI, which will catch cases where the developer forgets to remove unused dependencies.
 An example of such a case could be when doing refactorings.

 Note: The creosote tool supports identifying both unused production dependencies and developer dependencies.
+It all depends on what you would like to achieve.

 ## :raised_eyebrow: FAQ